usandhyarani/DECISION-TREE-ALGORYTHM/README.md

 ## setup and installation
 1.clone the repo
 git clone
-2.need to install required libraries using requireds.txt
+2.need to install required libraries using requirements.txt